maatouk/constrKriging/README.md

 References
 ---------

 Maatouk, H. and Bay, X. (2017).
 Gaussian Process Emulators for Computer Experiments with Inequality Constraints.
-Mathematical Geosciences.
-Doi:10.1007/s11004-017-9673-2
+Mathematical Geosciences 49(5):557–582

 Cousin, A., Maatouk, H. and Rullière, D. (2016).
 Kriging of Financial Term-Structures.
 European Journal of Operational Research 255(2):631–648